shiyu-wangbyte/panx2-simulation/README.md

 ## Tutorial
 ### step 0: download the sequence file and coordinate file of protein.
-0_experimental_structure.pdb is the ecperimental coordinate file of panx2 protein
+0_experimental_structure.pdb is the ecperimental coordinate file of panx2 protein;
+1_chain_A.pdb is the ecperimental coordinate file of chain A;

 ### step 1: build the missing loop (amino acids 185-187, 267-272, and 374-376) via the prime （a module in schrodinger software).
 ### step 2: prepare the protein structure with schrodinger, including predicting the number of protons on specific atoms and energy-minimizing the whole structure.